Complete Female Backpacking Australia Packing List

 Can’t go far wrong with a pair of Havaianas in my opinion.

-Either converse, pumps or sneakers for exploring cities and towns on foot while looking a bit more stylish than running shoes!
+Either converse, pumps or sneakers for exploring cities and towns on foot will look a bit more stylish than running shoes!

 Nonessential in my book, but many people like to take them especially if they are spending a lot of time in a city.